oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-05-postman.md

 In this workshop, you will:

-* Learn how to call the model using REST API calls through postman
+* Learn how to call the model using REST API calls through postman.

 ### Prerequisites:

 * Basic knowledge of REST API calls.
 * Postman GUI in your local setup.
-If you don't have POSTMAN, please download it from [POSTMAN](https://www.postman.com/downloads/)
+If you don't have POSTMAN, please download it from [POSTMAN](https://www.postman.com/downloads/).

 ## TASK 1: Setting Up Postman for OCI Document Service REST APIs